 Differential diagnosis of herpes infections

 It is worth noting that a number of conditions have been reported to arise in the site of prior herpes zoster infection.
-These include chronic lymphocytic leukemia, granuloma annulare, lichen planus, keloid scarring, vasculitis, sarcoidosis, morphea, lymphoma and skin cancers.
-The acute changes of viral infection are usually not evident.
+These include chronic lymphocytic leukaemia, granuloma annulare, lichen planus, keloid scarring, vasculitis, sarcoidosis, morphea, lymphoma and skin cancers.
+The acute changes noted in viral infection are usually not evident.